slevithan/oniguruma-parser/README.md

 <details>
   <summary><b>Unenclosed four-digit backreferences</b></summary>

-This library currently only supports unenclosed backreferences up to three digits (`\999`).
-Oniguruma supports `\1000` and higher when as many capturing groups are defined to the left, but then, no regex with more than 999 captures works due to an apparent Oniguruma bug (it will fail to match anything, with no error).
+Although enclosed `\k<…>`/`\k'…'` with any number of digits is supported (assuming the backreference refers to a valid capturing group), unenclosed backreferences currently only support up to three digits (`\999`).
+Oniguruma supports `\1000` and higher when as many capturing groups are defined to the left, but no Oniguruma regex with more than 999 captures actually works, due to an apparent bug (it will fail to match anything, with no error).
 Tested in Oniguruma 6.9.8.
 </details>

 Additional cases where this library throws for edge cases that are buggy in Oniguruma will be documented here soon.